Welcome to Israeli Krav Maga CT!

 Hollywood has done a lot to condition our psyche with respect to when to feel threatened.
 Dark alleys, ominous street corners in vacated sections of large cities is where all the nefarious action takes place on screen.
 Swelling music right before the attack is also a great cue.
 Sadly, real life does not offer us such a simple formula to consider….

-Darien, Greenwich, Wilton, Stamford or Norwalk have none of those risks, right?
+Darien, Greenwich, Armonk, WestporT or Norwalk have none of those risks, right?
 Perhaps not.

 I do not believe in paranoid notions of the “boogie man” being around any corner, but I do believe that knowing what I know has enabled me to walk in any city or be surrounded by “uncomfortable/threatening” elements, and still feel confident that I can protect myself.
 This sense of peace if priceless.

 Even more priceless is the knowledge that, if called to, I could protect my family.
-I have a wife and two teenaged children.
-I have traveled to many foreign destinations with them on vacation and was once even confronted by a large, seemingly drunken derelict in their presence.
-No anxiety or high stress moments followed, as I knew that things would be ok if I just followed my training on how to handle these situations.
+I have traveled to many foreign destinations with my family on vacation and was once even confronted by a large, seemingly drunken derelict in their presence.
+No anxiety or high stress moments followed, as I knew that things would be ok if I just followed my martial arts training on how to handle these situations.